Tomato brown rugose fruit virus

 Monitoring and action

-Practice safe biosecurity measures and report anything suspicious in your plants, crops or fruit immediately to ensure early detection.
+You should practice safe biosecurity measures and report anything suspicious in your plants, crops or fruit immediately.

-If you see symptoms that resemble ToBRFV infection, you must report it online or contact us online, by phone or in person.
+If you see symptoms that resemble ToBRFV infection, you must report it online or call Biosecurity Queensland on 13 25 23.

 Prevention